The Seljuk Han of Anatolia

 Covered section is smaller than the courtyard

-5 bays of vaults in the covered section
+5 lines of support cross vaults parallel to the rear wall of the covered section

 DESCRIPTION